Frequently Asked Questions About Save Texas Moms (and More)

 -

-There are multiple ways to help us improve maternal health for Texas women.
-Donations to Save Texas Moms may be made online via credit card or e-check.
+There are multiple ways to help us improve maternal health for women in Texas.
+Donations of diapers, wipes, or funds may be made through our Donate page.
 Many employers will also match gifts made to charitable organizations.
-Ask for a matching gifts form from your employer, fill in the employee section of the form, and submit it with your contribution.
-Also, if you’re interested in donating some of your time with Save Texas Moms, please fill out our volunteer form indicating the nature of your interest (blog writing, doula/midwifery, etc.).
+Ask your employer for a matching gifts form, fill in the employee section, and submit it along with your contribution.
+Additionally, if you’re interested in volunteering with Save Texas Moms, please complete our volunteer form, indicating the nature of your interest (e.g., hosting a diaper drive, blog writing, technical support, event staff, etc.).
+Partner with STM if you represent a clinic, school, or nonprofit.
 Thank you!